 Air samples reveal mold types at the genus level and the counts of those types present in the air.
 Surface samples are used for identification of visual growths and should be used in conjunction with air samples.
 Surface samples will not yield counts.
 Some mold spores, such as Stachybotrys sp. (a toxic mold), will not readily appear in air tests because of their relatively large spore size and moisture content.
 Therefore, surface sampling becomes valuable for proper identification of these more harmful types of molds that may have otherwise gone undetected.

-For more information on our testing capabilities and your needs, give us a call.
+For more information on our mold inspection capabilities and your needs, give us a call at 866-818-1949.